 Gran Tierra Energy Inc., a Delaware corporation (the "Company" or "Gran Tierra"), is a publicly traded company focused on oil and natural gas exploration and production in Colombia.
-The Company also had business activities in Brazil until June 30, 2017, and in Peru until December 18, 2017.

 2. Significant Accounting Policies

 The consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP").